 Keeping Your Fee Lower While Using a Quality Service

-If you’ve done your research thus far, you know the differences between your current accounting solution and outsourced monthly accounting, what the monthly accounting process looks like, the benefits of having your accounting and payroll handled under one roof, and, of course, what it costs to do monthly accounting with CSI Accounting & Payroll.
-Remember, it will be anywhere between $500 to $1,000+ per month, but our average client sits at a $675 fee.
+If you’ve done your research thus far, you know the differences between your current accounting solution and outsourced monthly accounting, what the monthly accounting process looks like, and the benefits of having your accounting and payroll handled under one roof.

 If you want to have a conversation about if we can be a good match, schedule a free consultation so we can review what we need in order to give you an accounting quote.